Case Transfer Criteria and Procedures

 A case is serviced by MCMS and the child no longer meets the criteria for service by MCMS.

-• The case can be transferred, even if the child is a run-away and a protective custody warrant has been issued.
+• The case can be transferred, even if the child is misisng or absent from care and a protective custody warrant has been issued.

-A child on the case is identified to have been sexually exploited.
+A child on the case is identified as having been sexually exploited.

 • The case can be referred to the CSEC Bureau Liaison (CSA III) to be placed on a waiting list for consideration once CSEC criteria is met.
 Case is eligible to receive CSEC services.